dsccommunity/xWordPress/README.md

 ## Versions

 ### Unreleased
-* Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.

 * Updated sample to reference the renamed xPhpProvision resource in the xPhp module and version 5.7.15 of MySQL.
+* Update appveyor.yml to use the default template.
+* Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.
+* Minor style changes to README.md.
+* Added `Import-DscResource` to xIisWordPressSite to import dependent modules.

 ### 1.1.0.0